An Adaptive Optimizer for Measurement-Frugal Variational Algorithms: Implementations

 \subsection{VQE}

 For our second optimization task, we follow~\cite{kandala2017} in considering the Heisenberg spin chain with wrapped boundary conditions and the Hamiltonian:

 where the $<>$ bracket denotes nearest-neighbor pairs.
-For the purpose of our comparison, we fix $J=1$ and $B=3$ and again consider the ansatz described in Fig.~\ref{fig:ansatz}.
-Running the comparison with $n=3$ qubits in a triangle and $D=6$ for the ansatz, we simulate running VQE with one hundred different random seeds and the same set of optimizers as in the benchmark case above.
+For the purpose of our comparison, we fix $J=1$ and $B=3$ and again consider the ansatz described in Fig.~\ref{fig:ansatz}(a).
+Running the comparison with $n=3$ qubits in a triangle and $D=6$ for the ansatz, we simulate running VQE with one hundred different random seeds and initial points, along with the same set of optimizers as in the benchmark case above.
 As before, the results for the both a noiseless and a noisy simulator (also using the IBM Melbourne processor's noise profile~\cite{IBMQ14}) are shown in Fig.~\ref{fig:vqe}.
-Again, the average energies obtained for each optimizer are listed in Tables \ref{tbl:Noiseless_vqe} and \ref{tbl:Noisy_vqe} with the best value found for each number of shots shown in bold.
+Again, the average energies obtained for each optimizer are listed in Tables \ref{tbl:Noiseless_vqe} and \ref{tbl:Noisy_vqe} with the best value found for each total number of shots expended $N$ shown in bold.
+In addition, see Appendix~\ref{App:Cumulative} for the cumulative probability distributions over energy values, which provide more information than the average energy values.